seanhoughton/nginx-subrequest-auth-jwt/README.md

       - administrators
 ```

-With this configuration, a JWT will be validated against the given public key, and the claims are then matched against the given structure, meaning there has to be a `group` claim, with either a `developers` or `administrators` value.
+With this configuration, a JWT will be validated against the given public keys, and the claims are then matched against the given structure, meaning there has to be a `group` claim, with either a `developers` or `administrators` value.

+Keys are indexed by the `kid` field in the incoming JWT token.

 Claims can either be statically set, as in the above example, or passed via query string parameters.
 The `claimsSource` configuration parameter controls which mode the server operates in, and can be either `static` or `queryString`.
 Further examples of the two modes are given below.